-Victorian house plans are architectural styles that came into prominence in the 17th and 18th centuries when Queen Victoria was at the helm of the British Empire.
-These home plans found their way into the American market in the late 19th century and have since evolved to become a mainstay in the U.S. housing arena.
-Victorian houses feature ornate facades, slate roofs, sash windows, iron railings and wrap-around porches.
-They tend to be large with room for extra amenities, making them ideal for homeowners looking for more flexibility.Plan Number 90342
+Victorian home plans are architectural design styles that gained their distinction in the 19th century when Queen Victoria was the ruler of the British Empire.
+These house floor plans found their way into the American market in the late 19th century and have since evolved to become a mainstay in the U.S. residential housing arena.
+Victorian homes feature ornate facades, slate roofs, sash windows, iron railings and wrap-around porches.
+Victorian style house plans tend to be large with room for extra amenities, making them ideal for homeowners looking for options in the floorplan.Plan Number 90342

 Whether you want an old Victorian house plan or a gothic style plan, Family Home Plans offers a wide array of options to fit any specifications.
 We make everything easy for builders and aspiring homeowners alike by providing an insightful online search service for different Victorian floor plans.

 Our service allows you to narrow down your search by features, square footage, number of stories, number of bathrooms and number of bedrooms for more precise results.